lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charge Standard Rates.md

 Standard cost rates are set up in **Pallet Charge Standard Rates**.
 Start by selecting a **Pallet Charge Code**.
 Once selected, the **Treatment** and **Charge Calculation Method**fields are automatically populated as per the setup in **Pallet Charges**.
 A Unique **ID** will also be assigned to the standard rate rule.
 This **ID** is shown on the calculated standard pallet charge entries from a cost produce bill, and makes it easy to find the appropriate rate in Pallet Charge Standard Rates if any adjustments need to be made to the standard rate rule.

-The **Sorting Key** is an optional text field that can be used to simplify the 'grouping’, sorting and managing of standard rates.
+The **Sorting Key** is an optional text field that can be used to simplify the 'grouping', sorting and managing of standard rates.